Naomi Broady: 2015

 The start of the new season was lacklustre, with only a few semifinal-appearances at ITF events.
 She did however achieve her first win on clay since 2011 in qualifying for the French Open, but lost in the second qualifying round to Anastasia Rodionova.
 The grass-court season started well for her, reaching the semifinals of Surbiton Trophy and achieving her first win of the season over a top-100 player by defeating Ajla Tomljanović at the Birmingham Classic in round one before losing to Simona Halep in the next round.
 Broady also failed to defend her second-round points at Wimbledon, losing in straight sets to Mariana Duque.

-Broady's season picked up however during on the American hardcourts.
-She qualified for the main draw of the Washington Open.
-There she defeated Jarmila Gajdošová in three sets and achieved her first win in the main draw of a WTA event outside of a British grass event.
+Broady's season picked up, however, on the American hardcourts.
+She qualified for the main draw of the Washington Open where she defeated Jarmila Gajdošová in three sets and achieved her first win in the main draw of a WTA Tour event outside of a British grass event.
 However, she lost to Ekaterina Makarova in her next match.
-She then won her first title of the season at a $25k event in Landisville, where she defeated American player Robin Anderson in the final.
+She then won her first title of the season at the $25k event in Landisville, where she defeated American player Robin Anderson in the final.

 Broady attempted to qualify for the US Open, but lost in the final round to Anett Kontaveit.
 She next entered the Tournoi de Québec where she again lost in the final qualifying round but received a lucky loser entrance into the main draw.
 There she fought her way to her first semifinal of a WTA event, before ultimately losing to the young Latvian player Jeļena Ostapenko.
-It was during this period during the U.S. hardcourt season that it became clear that playing aggressive in return games and using her big serve could make it difficult for her opponents to break her.
+It was within this period during the U.S. hardcourt season that it became clear that playing aggressive in return games and using her big serve could make it difficult for her opponents to break her.
 For example, in her match at Washington against Jarmila Gajdošová, she served 19 aces, which was the fourth highest number of aces in a match on the 2015 WTA Tour.

-Broady went on to reach the final of the Coleman Vision Championships, where she lost in an close match Michaëlla Krajicek.
+Broady went on to reach the final of the Coleman Vision Championships, where she lost in a close match to Michaëlla Krajicek.
 She had two match points in the third set, but failed to close it out.
 She also hit 28 aces in this match, which was very close to breaking the record on the ITF Circuit for a female player.
 After this loss, Broady reached a career-high ranking of 116.